Kate Gradwell Art

 I have undertaken many commissions, have had artworks hung in group exhibitions and art prizes and support charitable and community organisations.
 In 2020 I held my first solo exhibition 'A Brief Moment in Time' hosted by Brenda Colahan Fine Art in Putney, Sydney.
-My work is held in private collections in Australia, North America, Europe and China.
-I currently have 3 works hanging in the UTS Collection, one work in the Sydney University Collection and a work hanging in Admiralty House, Kirribilli, the Sydney residence of the Govenor General and his wife, their Excellencies David and Linda Hurley.
+I quickly followed with a second solo exhibtion in 2021, entitled 'Close to Home'.
+My work is held in private collections in Australia, North America, Europe and Asia.
+I currently have three works hanging in the UTS Collection, one work in the Sydney University Collection and had a work hanging in Admiralty House, Kirribilli, the Sydney residence of the Govenor General and his wife, their Excellencies David and Linda Hurley, until he retired in June 2024.

-I am currently represented by Brenda Colahan Fine Art in Putney and also sell directly and through www.Bluethumb.com.au
+I am currently represented by Brenda Colahan Fine Art in Putney, Kapeesh Gallery in Forestville and also sell directly and through www.Bluethumb.com.au

 Recognition: